HHS/acf-ofa-tanf-longitudinal-dataset/documentation/source/TransformationDocumentation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The TANF financial data are currently published in one or more Microsoft
-excel workbooks for each fiscal year.
+Excel workbooks for each fiscal year.
 In 2015, a revised version of the
 `ACF-196 <https://www.acf.hhs.gov/sites/default/files/documents/ofa/instruction_completion_acf_196.pdf>`__
 instructions
 (`ACF-196R <https://www.acf.hhs.gov/sites/default/files/documents/ofa/acf_196r_instructions_final.pdf>`__)